simonp92/ClassicWowHotkeys/README.md

 ```

 ## Editing the settings file
-In the settings.ini file you can type the details about your faction, race and class, so the correct guide is loaded
+In the settings.ini file you can type the details about your faction, race and class, so the correct guide is loaded.

 Values for section and step are updated automatically, so the guide loads where you left off

 ``` ini